genophenoenvo/phenotype-to-genotype/README.md

 * All variants (SNPs) of _Sorghum Bicolor_: https://storage.googleapis.com/gpe-sorghum/whole-vcf-snp-arrays

 ## Files and Folders:
-* **/target_correlation_matrix:** Contains target correlation matrices created based on phenotypic measurements.
+* **/target_correlation_matrix:** Contains phenotype similarity matrices created based on phenotypic measurements.

-* **/SNP_outputs_v0.0.4:** Contains the list of candidate and significant SNP IDs extracted based on GWAS-filtered SNPs after execution our algorithm.
+* **/SNP_outputs_v0.0.4:** Contains the list of candidate and prioritized SNP IDs extracted based on GWAS-filtered SNPs after execution our algorithm.

-* **/SNP_outputs_v0.0.5:** Contains the list of candidate and significant SNP IDs extracted based on all SNPs after execution our algorithm.
+* **/SNP_outputs_v0.0.5:** Contains the list of candidate and prioritized SNP IDs extracted based on all SNPs after execution our algorithm.

-* **/significant_SNPs:** TSV expansion of significant SNPs from the folders SNP_outputs_v0.0.4 and SNP_outputs_v0.0.5 showing snpEff annotation information.
+* **/significant_SNPs:** TSV expansion of prioritized SNPs from the folders SNP_outputs_v0.0.4 and SNP_outputs_v0.0.5 showing snpEff annotation information.

 * **/candidate_SNPs:** TSV expansion of candidate SNPs from the folders SNP_outputs_v0.0.4 and SNP_outputs_v0.0.5 showing snpEff annotation information.